awslabs/Renate/doc/benchmarking/renate_benchmarks.rst

     * - Scenario Name
       - Description
       - Settings
-    * - :py:class:`~renate.benchmark.scenarios.BenchmarkScenario`
-      - Used in combination only with CLEAR-10 or CLEAR-100.
-      - * :code:`num_tasks`: Number of data partitions.
-    * - :py:class:`~renate.benchmark.scenarios.WildTimeScenario`
+    * - :py:class:`~renate.benchmark.scenarios.TimeScenario`
-      - Used in combination only with Wild-Time datasets.
+      - Used in combination only with Wild-Time datasets or CLEAR.
 This is not the scenario used in the paper.
         Data is presented time step by time step and the model is evaluated on test data up to the current time step.
       - * :code:`num_tasks`: Number of data partitions.